Morrison Observatory

 It brings to life the popular, historical image of how an observatory would be perceived – a lone scientist looking through a long lens inside a domed structure.
 This image dates back to the era of the Clark telescope, and perfectly depicts Morrison Observatory’s unique features and visitor experience.

 The Observatory even possesses a Clark telescope, which is a 12 ¼-inch refractor.
 Modern telescopes use mirrors to magnify distant rays of light, but the Clark telescope combines a long body and powerful lens to focus deep space objects into sight.
-Another feature of the Observatory is a 10-inch reflecting telescope.
+Another feature of the Observatory is a 10-inch Schmidt-Cassegrain telescope.

 Built in nearby Glasgow, the Observatory was moved to Fayette in 1935.
 It is located at 504 Park Road, next to Fayette City Park.